elastest/elastest-service-manager/README.md

 Configure the following OS environment variables:

 * `ESM_PORT`: this is the port under which the service broker runs.
 By default it runs on `8080`.
+* `ESM_MONGO_HOST`: this is the host where a mongodb service is running.
+It is used to persist ESM state.
+If it's not set then an in-memory store is used.

 Example config and run: